dockimbel/auto-resize/README.md

     do %auto-resize.r
 ```

-Then, just add one of the following keyword after the components which you want to auto-resize:
+Then, just add one of the following keyword when defining a component in VID, which you want to auto-resize:
 ```
 	resize-h	Resize component horizontally only.
 	resize-v	Resize component vertically only.